piermatt/piermatt.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-My research explores CVD-grown carbon nanostructures </tr> — from diamond to nanowall — </tr> to tailor functional materials for tangible applications.
+My research explores CVD-grown carbon nanostructures to tailor functional materials for tangible applications.

-at the Department of optoelectronics at the Gdańsk University of Technology.
+“It’s not easy being green.”
+— Kermit the Frog